-4. Stocks, bonds, notes and other evidences of indebtedness of any county, city, town, district, authority or other public body in the Commonwealth upon which there is no default; provided, that if the principal and interest be payable from revenues or tolls and the project has not been completed, or if completed, has not established an operating record of net earnings available for payment of principal and interest equal to estimated requirements for that purpose according to the terms of the issue, the standards of judgment and care required in Article 2 (§ 26-45.3 et seq.) of Chapter 3 of Title 26, without reference to this section, shall apply.
+4. Stocks, bonds, notes and other evidences of indebtedness of any county, city, town, district, authority or other public body in the Commonwealth upon which there is no default; provided, that if the principal and interest be payable from revenues or tolls and the project has not been completed, or if completed, has not established an operating record of net earnings available for payment of principal and interest equal to estimated requirements for that purpose according to the terms of the issue, the standards of judgment and care required in Article 2 (§ 25.3 et seq.) of Chapter 3 of Title 26, without reference to this section, shall apply

-In any case in which an authority, having an established record of net earnings available for payment of principal and interest equal to estimated requirements for that purpose according to the terms of the issue, issues additional evidences of indebtedness for the purposes of acquiring or constructing additional facilities of the same general character that it is then operating, such additional evidences of indebtedness shall be governed by the provisions of this section without limitation.
-Securities must be rated by at least two of the three following rating agencies with ratings of at least; Aa or higher for Moody's, AA or higher for Standard and Poor's, AA or higher for Fitch.
+In any case in which an authority, having an established record of neurnings available for payment of principal and interest equal to commated requirements that purpose according to the terms of the issue, issues additional evidences of indebturess for the purposes of acquiring or constructing additional exidences of indebturess for the purposes of acquiring or constructing additional evidences of indebturess shall be governed by the provisions of this section without limitation.
+Curities must be rated by at least two of the three following rating agencies with rating of at least; Aa or higher for Moody's, AA or higher for Standa and Poor's, AA or her for Fitch.